June 2026 · Data

 How to find planning applications in your area (free and paid)

-Route 1 — Your local council’s planning register (free)
+Route 1: your local council’s planning register (free)

 You can normally search by:

-- Address or postcode — the most common starting point.
+- Address or postcode.
+The most common starting point.

-- Date range — to see what’s come in recently.
+- Date range.
+To see what’s come in recently.

-- Ward or parish — to scan a whole area.
+- Ward or parish.
+To scan a whole area.

 Most councils also publish a weekly listof newly validated and recently decided applications (PDF or web page), which is the closest thing to an “what’s new this week” feed the free route offers.